 You’ll also want to make sure that you remove your makeup prior to cleansing, to get your skin as clean as possible prior to applying your other products.

-After you wash your face, you might elect to use a toner, like our hero product, Clarifying Pads.
+After you wash your face, you might elect to use a toner, like our hero product, Crystal Clear clarifying pads.
 This’ll help better prep your skin for serums, too.